 The Best Affiliate Marketing Practices for Your Startup

 There are several different ways to do affiliate marketing.
-Here are the top three most common affiliate marketing practices.
+Here are the top three most.

 1. Affiliate Marketing with a Location Focus

-When you decide to use affiliate marketing, one successful way to build your startup is through the location-focused model.
+When you decide to use affiliate marketing, one successful way to build your startup is through.
 This type of affiliate marketing focuses on customers in a predetermined location.
 This marketing also looks for people who fit a niche market too.